The stately home and 1000 acre park of the Duke of Devonshire.

 There are two tents at YHA Hartington Hall which are available to book for stays between May and September.

-These brand new Landpods, upgraded for 2019, are fully waterproof and sleep up to four adults and are slightly elevated off the ground for a comfortable night’s sleep under the stars – you can even open the roof for a better view!
+These brand new Landpods, upgraded for 2019, are fully waterproof and sleep up to four adults.
+They are slightly elevated off the ground for a comfortable night’s sleep under the stars – you can even open the roof for a better view!
 With LED lighting these cosy pods include all beds and bedding.
 There is a table, bench and BBQ firepit outside so you can make the most of the great outdoors and dine al fresco.